Born: 1914, 24 December at 144 Dumbiedykes Road, Edinburgh.

 C Sqn - REINFELD

-Princess Margaret visits The Royal Highland Fusiliers, Islerlohn, West Germany 1963 (sorry towards the end of the vid).
+Royal Highland Fusiliers Videos: Princess Margaret visited The Royal Highland Fusiliers, in Iserlohn, West Germany on 1963 (sorry, check towards the end of the vid).

 The 2005 Edinburgh Military Tattoo celebrated Trafalgar 2005: The Massed Pipes and Drums was led by Senior Drum Major Scott McDougall of The Royal Highland Fusiliers.
 The 2005 Tattoo saw one of the largest gatherings of pipes and drums in the event's history, with 13 bands on parade, including the pipes and drums of all six regular infantry regiments of the Scottish Division including The Royal Highland Fusiliers.
 Guttingly, this was the last time all six regular infantry regiments of the Scottish Division appeared at the Tattoo prior to the formation of the Royal Regiment of Scotland :(